 Gas Utility uses derivative instruments to reduce volatility in the cost of gas it purchases for retail core-market customers.
 Realized and unrealized gains or losses on natural gas derivative instruments are included in deferred fuel and power costs or refunds.
-Net unrealized gains and (losses) on such contracts at September 30, 2020 and 2019, were \$8 and \$(2), respectively.
+Net unrealized gains on such contracts at September 30, 2021 and 2020, were \$35 and \$8, respectively.